Life in prison for Oregon man in Reno Zombie Crawl killing

 RENO, Nev.
-(AP) — An 27-year-old Oregon man who initially identified himself as a movie character portraying a Batman villain has been sentenced to up to life in prison for a fatal shooting during a Zombie Crawl in Reno.
+(AP) — A 27-year-old Oregon man who initially identified himself as a movie character portraying a Batman villain has been sentenced to up to life in prison for a fatal shooting during a Zombie Crawl in Reno.

 Juan Hernandez was convicted earlier of second-degree murder with a deadly weapon in the October 2019 killing during the annual Halloween celebration that draws thousands to Reno’s downtown casino district.